delino12/mimi/README.md

 # Mimi is a Bug reporter assistance.
-Mimi is a mini guide that help it client's or software users to report software technincal issues to I.T Department or IT-Backoffice.
+Mimi is a guide widget that help it client's or software user to report software technincal issues to I.T Department or IT-Backoffice.

 ## Mimi require
 - require fontawesome